Underwater photography: Scientific potential

 Underwater photography has become more and more popular since the early 2000s, resulting on millions of pictures posted every year on various websites and social media.
 This mass of documentation is endowed with an enormous scientific potential, as millions of tourists possess a much superior coverage power than professional scientists, who can not allow themselves to spend so much time in the field.

 As a consequence, several participative sciences programs have been developed, supported by geo-localization and identification web sites (such as iNaturalist), along with protocols for auto-organization and self-teaching aimed at biodiversity-interested snorkelers, for them to turn their observations into sound scientific data, available for research.
 This kind of approach has been successfully used in Réunion island, allowing for tens of new records and even new species.

 Scientists use underwater photography to examine objects on the sea floor over time, such as through quadrats.

-History and Advancement
+History

 Scuba diver filmng a coral reef nursery at Florida Keys National Marine Sanctuary.

 Underwater photography dates back to the early 20th century.
 Technological advancements, like the invention of the first waterproof camera housings and improvements in diving equipment, have made underwater photography more accessible.
 Today, digital cameras and advances in post-processing software have revolutionized underwater imaging, allowing photographers to capture high-resolution, color-rich images.